 The Horniman Nature Trail is the oldest nature trail in London.
 It occupies the original site of the Crystal Palace and South London Junction Railway, disused since 1954.
-Over that time it has become a crucial home to many plants, insects, birds and animals.
-You can walk the wild woodlands, pond and meadows, as well as visit the historic Horniman Museum.
+Over that time it has become a crucial home to many plants, insects, birds, and animals.
+You can walk the wild woodlands, ponds, and meadows, as well as visit the historic Horniman Museum.

 3. Haddington Hill

 A short circular trail through the Wendover Woods takes you to the highest point in Buckinghamshire.
 However, to see a bit more, start your walk in the town of Wendover rather than the car park at the start of the 4.5km loop trail.
 This will take you through the beautiful Hale Valley, passing the Hale Valley vineyard before cutting up through lovely forest trails to the highest point of the Chilterns Area of Outstanding Natural Beauty.

 If you want to extend the hike, you can also climb nearby Coombe Hill.
 From back in Wendover, this will only add another 35 minutes or so to your walk.
 And you'll enjoy the peaceful countryside and great views in return.

 Getting there: It takes just 42 minutes from London Marylebone to Wendover, with services running frequently throughout the day.

 4. Colley Hill